GabbyJ/Python/README.md

 <p>YAYYYYY!!!!
 I figured out the repeating loop situation!
 I found the pattern of what changed when I changed little parts of the code and figured out it was simply adding a break and removing an indent.
 Those dang indents lol.
 I feel the quiz is pretty complete.
 I've sent it to some friends to help me test, so we'll see what they come back with.</p>
 <p>This satisfying feeling of creating something from nothing is just great!
 Probably going to start something new tomorrow.
 Or work on improving one of my earlier basic projects.
 We'll see!</p>
 <p>Update: Added a blocking loop to not allow only blanks, spaces, or numbers.
 An answer must be given.
 NOW I think it's finished.</p>
+<p><strong>June 15, Saturday</strong></p>
+<p><strong><em>2:42 AM(kind of tomorrow, but still today):</em></strong></p>
+<p>Welp... losing track of time, my visual streak is officially broken.
+BUT today in about 5.5 hrs I created hangman.
+Overall it's finished, but the only reason I didn't finish by midnight was because I decided to create the actual hangman images.
+Making them and figuring out how to add them in a loop is what I'm working on now.
+Will finish tomorrow.</p>
+<p>I'm very proud of my progress in python so far.
+Still sad about the visual streak though :(, but oh well</p>